fhiso/tsc-governance/board/by-laws-members.md

 a.
 A proposal to amend may be made either by:
     i.
-Petition by a minimum of twenty percent (20%) of the Voting Membership of FHISO, in writing, filed with the Chair. ii.
+Petition by a minimum of twenty percent (20%) of the Voting Members of FHISO, in writing, filed with the Chair. ii.
 Petition by a minimum of fifty-one percent (51%) of the Board of Directors of FHISO, in writing, filed with the Chair.
 b.
 All proposals will be referred to a Bylaws Review Committee, chaired